 Bamba is considered the top defensive big man in the draft.
-At the NBA combine, he had the longest wingspan – 7 feet, 10 inches – and, at 9-7 1/2, the best standing reach.
-His offense is still a work in progress after he averaged 12.9 points in his only season at Texas.
+At the NBA combine, he had the longest wingspan – 7-feet, 10 inches – and, at 9' 7.5", the best standing reach.
+His offense is still a work in progress after averaging 12.9 points in his only season at Texas.
 He also averaged 10.5 rebounds and was second in the nation with 3.7 blocked shots per game.
 Originally from Harlem, he turned 20 in May.
-In this day when even centers are shooting from the perimeter, he hit 14 of 51 three-pointers (27.5 percent) and has worked since his college season ended at improving this part of his game.
+In this day when even centers are shooting from perimeter he hit 14 of 51 three-pointers (27.5 percent) and has worked since his college season ended at improving this part of his game.
 At 225 pounds, he will also need to get much stronger.
 Despite any deficiencies, it would be a surprise if he is not selected among the top seven players.

-Blake’s comment: “I am not too worried about his offensive games.
-I think he is a guy who will develop.
-He doesn’t have to be Dirk Nowitzki, nor do you want him to be.
-I know the game has changed, but he has shown the ability to spread the floor a little bit.
-His size and wingspan is ridiculous.
-He has unbelievably good instincts, and those things at a young age are very difficult at a high level to teach.
+Blake comment: "I am not too worried about his offensive games, I think he is a guy who will develop.
+He doesn't have to be Dirk Nowitzki, not do you want him to be.
+I know the game has changed, but he has shown the ability to spread the floor a little bit, his size and wingspan is ridiculous.
+He has unbelievably good instincts and those things at a young age are very difficult at a high level to teach.
 If he turns into DeAndre Jordan, that is worth it.
-He has huge upside, and you know how smart this kid is.
-I think he is going to be great in the locker room and a coach’s dream.”
+He has huge upside and you know how smart this kids is.
+I think he is going to be great in the locker room and a coach's dream."

 6-7, Junior, G-F

 Few players in college basketball showed more improvement during their career than Bridges, who is projected to be a top-10 pick.
-He averaged 6.4 points as a freshman on Villanova’s 2016 title team.
-As a sophomore, he averaged 9.8, and this past season, the Great Valley High grad averaged 17.7 points and 5.3 rebounds.
-He shot 43.5 percent from three-point range this past season, after shooting 29.9 percent as a freshman and 39.3 percent as a sophomore.
-What has helped vault Bridges’ stock is his defense: He is among the better perimeter defenders in the draft.
+He averaged 6.4 points as a freshman on Villanova's 2016 title team.
+As a sophomore he averaged 9.8 and this past season the local product of Great Valley High averaged 17.7 points and 5.3 rebounds.
+He shot 43.5 percent from three-point range after shooting 29.9 percent as a freshman and 39.3 percent as a sophomore.
+What has helped vault Bridges' stock is his defense: He is among the better perimeter defenders in the draft.

-Blake’s comment: “I think he is a top-10 player.
+Blake comment: "I think he is a top-10 player.
 He provides great versatility on both ends of the floor.
 I would like to see him rebound more, but maybe that is getting picky.
-He is somebody who can play two positions [shooting guard, small forward], and we think he can defend even more. … I consider him an above-average athlete who can have a good burst.”
+He is somebody who can play two positions (shooting guard, small forward) and we think he can defend even more … I consider him an above average athlete who can have a good burst."

 6-2, Junior, PG

-Brunson won several national player-of- the-year awards, and it will be interesting to see whether his game translates to the NBA.
+Brunson won several national player-of- the-year awards and it will be interesting to see if his game translates to the NBA.
 He is among the more cerebral players in the draft, but there is a question whether he has the athleticism to defend NBA point guards.
-His father, Rick, played in the NBA for nine seasons, and Jalen’s basketball IQ is off the charts.
-He was a starter on two national-championship teams.
-This past season, he averaged 18.9 points, 4.6 assists and 1.8 turnovers and shot 40.8 percent from three-point range.
+His father Rick played in the NBA for nine seasons and his son's basketball IQ is off the charts.
+He was a starter on two national championship teams.
+This past season he averaged 18.9 points, 4.6 assists, 1.8 turnovers and shot 40.8 percent from three-point range.

-Blake’s comment: “I really like this kid.
-I still think he is a late first-, second-round guy, but I think he is going to be a guy at the very least can be a T.J.
-McConnell player. … T.J.’s biggest strength is his grit and will to win.
+Blake comment: "I really like this kid.
+I still think he is a late first, second round guy but I think he is going to be a guy at the very least can be a T.J.
+McConnell player.
+What T.J.'s biggest strength is his grit and will to win.
 With Jalen, he is too smart not to win.
 He has proven it.
-He is somebody who can shoot pass, defend.
-He will need improvement on defense.
-That will to win and IQ is attractive to a lot of coaches and NBA executives.”
+He is somebody who can shoot pass, defend, he will need improvement on defense.
+That will to win and IQ is attractive to a lot of coaches and NBA executives."